PEPPER PLANTS WILL BE AVAILABLE AT THE ROADSIDE STAND MAY 2026.

 30,000-50,000 Scoville units.

 A sumptuous snacking pepper, Sugar Rush Peach is by far the most fun pepper to eat.
 The long, peach-colored fruit is packed with loads of super sweet, tropical flavor, and the seeds bring a smoky, complex heat that when used together, creates a wild flavor experience.
-An exciting new open-pollinated variety.

 100,000 Scoville units.